4 simple and effective tips for boosting salon retail sales

 Placement: Make sure your display is near the entrance or in a can’t-miss location, like next to mirrors, where customers can have a look over products while they wait.
 Be creative and add in televisions or informational tablets to educate customers who browse.

 Think of color: Understanding color psychology can help.
 Red, for example, entices and encourages buying.
 Yellow increases excitement, while green and blue are considered soothing colors.
-Yes, you want to make sure displays go with your overall décor, but colors that stimulate, whether on signage or the products themselves, can stimulate conversations, which is needed to sell more products.
+Yes, you want to make sure displays go with your overall décor, but colors that stimulate, whether on signage or the products themselves, can stimulate conversations, which is needed to sell more salon retail products.

 Experiment with arrangements: The nice thing about many retail items in a salon is that bottles, jars, and tubes can be arranged neatly.
 Don’t forget to move products regularly to freshen up your retail displays.
 You can leave a little space around products or elevate some with risers to emphasize them.
 And remember, the hot sellers should be at eye level.